TetianaFirsova/service/README.md

 #### 5. Setting up configuration
 Change the following code in [config.py](/config.py):

-	SQLALCHEMY_DATABASE_URI = 'postgresql://postgres:1974tanya5@localhost/departments_db_1'
+	SQLALCHEMY_DATABASE_URI = "postgresql://username:password@localhost/database_name"

-You need to replace the above values with the appropriate values of 'username', 'password', 'database_name' for your database by the rules:
+You need to replace the above values with the appropriate values of 'username', 'password', 'database_name' for your database.

-	SQLALCHEMY_DATABASE_URI ="postgresql://username:password@localhost/database_name"

 #### 6. Set configuration and environment variables:
   - set FLASK_CONFIG=development